cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("forecastHybrid")` provides
   functions for ensemble forecasts, combining approaches from the `r pkg("forecast")` package.
-  `r pkg("opera")` has facilities for online predictions based on combinations of forecasts provided by the user.
   `r pkg("profoc")` combines probabilistic forecasts using CRPS learning.
 - Point forecast evaluation is provided in the `accuracy()` function from the `r pkg("fable")` and `r pkg("forecast")` packages.
   Distributional forecast evaluation using scoring rules is available in